barisbilen1/Steam-analytics-project/README.md

+# Steam analytics project
-# Using a Virtual Environment to Run Scripts and Generate Cleaned Data
+## Using a Virtual Environment to Run Scripts and Generate Cleaned Data

 Please follow the steps below to use a virtual environment and run the scripts to generate cleaned data: